Last updated on

-Philly cheesesteak sloppy joes are made from tasty ground beef, A1 sauce, fresh vegetables, and gooey melted cheese, served in a hamburger bun.
+A fun twist on the classic sloppy joe recipe, Philly cheesesteak sloppy joes are made from tasty ground beef, tangy A1 sauce, fresh vegetables, and gooey melted cheese, served on a hamburger bun.
 This simple recipe is ready in just 30 minutes and freezes well for an easy dinner that the whole family will love.

 You will need: